South America, the unique wine tour to Argentina & Chile!

 - Dag 16 — Arrival at home

-You leave from your home destination.
-(Departure and arrival will be different depending on what your departure location is!)
+You leave from your home location.
+(Departure and arrival will be different depending on what your departure location is.
+See more info below.)

-Arrival in the morning to Buenos Aires EZE Airport.
+Arrival in the morning to Buenos Aires, Ezeiza International Airport-EZE.
 In most cases you will arrive on an over-night flight.

-Day 3, Monday February 3 — Buenos Aires and its sights, a South American metropolis and tango show (Argentina)
+— Buenos Aires and its sights, a South American metropolis and tango evening (Argentina)

-After lunch our bus will take us to some of the most famous sites, like the Plaza de Mayo with the pink presidential palace called, naturally, Casa Rosada, the impressive congress, and colonial churches such as Santo Domingo.
+We will see some of the most famous sites, like the Plaza de Mayo with the pink presidential palace called, naturally, Casa Rosada, the impressive congress, and colonial churches such as Santo Domingo.
 We will also explore the colourful La Boca district.

 Today we think of tango as something elegant and glamorous but originally it was the working class and the brothels that pioneered it.
 The upper classes saw the daring moves as quite shocking.
 We can promise you a very special, artful and skilful show with dance, music and song.